ackman678/wholeBrain/wholeBrain_main.md

 Author: James B. Ackman
-Date: 2013-09-04 10:54:02
+Date: 2014-06-05 00:38:46
 Tags: paper, draft, manuscript, literature, research, #results, retinal waves, spontaneous activity, development, calcium domains

 # Structured population activity across developing neocortex

+**Authors and Affiliated Institutions:**
+James B. Ackman¹, Hongkui Zeng², and Michael C. Crair¹
+¹Department of Neurobiology, Yale University School of Medicine, New Haven CT, 06510
+²Allen Institute for Brain Science, Seattle, Washington 98103, USA

-# Abstract
+# Summary

-The cerebral cortex exhibits spontaneous and sensory evoked patterns of activity during fetal and postnatal development that are crucial for the activity-dependent formation and refinement of circuits [#Katz:1996].
+The cerebral cortex exhibits spontaneous and sensory evoked patterns of activity during fetal and postnatal development that are crucial for the activity-dependent formation and refinement of neural circuits [#Katz:1996].
 Knowing the source and flow of these activity patterns locally and globally is crucial to understanding self-organization in the developing brain.
 Here we show that neural population activity within newborn mice in vivo is characterized by spatially discrete domains that are coordinated in a state dependent and areal dependent fashion throughout developing isocortex.
 Whole brain optical recordings from neonatal mice expressing a genetic calcium reporter showed that ongoing activity in the cerebral cortex was characterized by distinct and repetitively active domains measuring hundreds of microns in diameter.
 Domain activity exhibited mirror-symmetric patterns between the hemispheres, with strong correlations between specific portions of frontal and parietal cortex.
 Ongoing activity across the cortical hemispheres showed characteristic network architectures with a frontal-motor regions functionally connected to a parietal-sensory areas through secondary motor cortex, retrosplenial cortex, and posterior parietal cortex.
 Furthermore, ongoing cortical activity was regulated by physiological state with frontal cortex activity shifting from negative to positive correlations with motor behavior during the course of development.
 This study provides the first comprehensive description of population activity in the developing isocortex at a scope and scale that bridges the microscopic or macroscopic spatiotemporal resolutions provided by traditional neurophysiological or neuroimaging techniques.
 Mesoscale maps of cortical population dynamics within animal models will be vital to engineering future repair strategies and brain-machine interfaces for neurodevelopmental disorders.

 # Introduction

 Brain development requires neural activity and calcium dynamics for establishing proper circuit structure and function.
 The importance of neural activity in the prenatal and neonatal period can be easily recognized in children exposed to chemical agents affecting neurotransmission during the fetal period that result in severe brain malformations, epilepsy, and mental retardation.
 Indeed, embryonic limb movements in species ranging from chick to human are thought to be initiated by spontaneous motor neuron activity in the spinal cord and thought to be crucial for activity-dependent development of motor synapses [Schoenberg:2003] [Marder,Lichtmann].
-However it is only recently that we have begun to appreciate the underlying patterns of persistent neural activity that in fact exist in the developing brain in vivo.
+However it is only recently that we have begun to appreciate the underlying patterns of persistent neural activity that exist in the developing brain in vivo.
 For example, sensori-motor feedback associated with spontaneous movement generated by spinal motor neurons triggers synchronized 'spindle-burst' potentials among cells in somatosensory cortex [Yang:2009][Khazipov:2004a] before the start of locomotion and tactile behavior.
 Correlated bursts of activity occur in the developing rat hippocampus in vivo [#Leinekugel:2002] [Mohns&Blumberg].
 Spontaneous retinal waves drive patterned activation of circuits throughout the immature visual system before the onset of vision [#Ackman:2012] [Hanganu,Colonnese?].
 Furthermore, prenatal EEG recordings have demonstrated spindle burst oscillations and slow activity transients in the human infant somatosensory and occipital cortices before birth [#Vanhatalo:2005][#Tolonen:2007].
-Nonetheless, a comprehensive account of the structural dynamics of persistent activity throughout the developing isocortex in vivo has not been undertaken.
+However, a comprehensive account of the dynamical patterns of persistent activity across the developing isocortex in vivo has not been undertaken, largely because a method to assess neural activity between most cortical areas simultaneously and non-invasively has not been available.

 # Results

 ## Ongoing activity in developing neocortex is characterized by discrete domains

-Neocortical organization consists of cortical modules tiled across the cortical surface in a topographic fashion such that vertical arrays of cells concerned with specific sensory features are grouped together as columns [#Mountcastle:1997].
-Most evidence to date suggests that columns/hyper/macro columns are 300-500µm diameter across species.

-The patterns of activity that exist in the developing brain are unknown.
-We performed recordings from mice expressing the genetic calcium indicator GCaMP (gcamp3 or gcamp6) throughout cortical neurons.
+We performed transcranial optical recordings from mice expressing the genetic calcium reporter GCaMP (GCaMP3 or GCaMP6) throughout cortical neurons to assess neural population activity patterns with high spatial resolution and at macroscopic scale.
 We performed our recordings in three age groups: P2-P5, P8-P9, and P12-13.
-We found that cortical activity was characterized by discrete domains of activation during the first two postnatal weeks.
+Functional mesoscale optical imaging (fMOI) revealed that supracellular cortical activity patterns were characterized by discrete domains of activation (Fig. 1) [Supplementary Movie 1](../wholeBrain_blob/ackmanWholeBrainGcampP3.mov) during the first two postnatal weeks.
 These activity domains ranged from 200-800 µm in diameter (*Ns*, *fig*), with larger sized domains of activation in the visual cortex and motor cortex (*Ns*, *fig*).
+In the second postnatal week the size of cortical activity domains became larger in the frontal-motor and  S1-limb/body regions [Supplementary Movie 2](../wholeBrain_blob/ackmanWholeBrainImaging-lo.mov).

+The neocortex exhibits a characteristic columnar organization by  cortical macrocolumns tiled across the cortical surface that reflects a such that vertical arrays of cells concerned with specific sensory features are grouped together as columns [#Mountcastle:1997] in a topographic fashion .
+Most evidence to date suggests that cortical macrocolumns are 300-500µm diameter across species [mountcastle ref].

-In the second postnatal week the size of activations in the hindlimb/trunk representation was larger,   The average duration of these domain activations was about 600 ms – 1 s (*Ns*, *fig*) with longer activations on the order of seconds to tens of seconds in visual cortex driven by retinal waves [#Ackman:2012].
+There was a significant effect of age and brain region on the duration of cortical domain activations (age: 2 Df, F=20.8078 , p < 1.273e-09; region: Df 14, F=25.3941, < 2.2e-16, Anova).
+Mean cortical domain duration across all regions increased from 1.34 ± 0.04 s at P2-5 (N=327 region-movies), to 1.49 ± 0.03 at P8-9 (N = 450), and then decreased to 1.22 ± 0.03 at P12-13 (N=570) (P2-5:P8-9, p = 0.0001504; P2-5:P12-13, p = 0.0000583; P8-9:P12-13, p < 2e-16).   cortical domain activations decreased over the course of development from , and this  (*Ns*, *fig*) There were longer activations on the order of seconds to tens of seconds in visual cortex driven by retinal waves [#Ackman:2012].
+Long lasting wave-like activations also occured in motor cortex P2-5 (Fig 2 montage).

 We parcellated the brain into distinct anatomical boundaries by using reference coordinates from a mouse line that expressed the tdtomato reporter in thalamocortical afferents.
-The expression can be used to parcellate out areal boundearies of primary sensory cortical areas (wong riley 1979).
+The expression can be used to parcellate out areal boundaries of primary sensory cortical areas (wong riley 1979).
 We matched these parcellations to a Allen brain atlas adult mouse reference image and than linearly scaled the remaining parcellations in our FOV on to the images of our recordings that contain fucntional boundaries (like in the domain centroid activation plot and in the normalized domain frequency plots).

-* Cortical column (mini/hyper columns) history (20th century anatomists-- Lorente de No, Mountcastle, Hubel & Wiesel, rakic, etc).
-* Column physiology-- Hubel and Wiesel.
-Rodent V1?
-* Developmental studies-- fetal monkey ODCs.
-* Rodent barrels (early anatomical emergence from TC input, functional/physiological emergence?).
-	* What is known about columns/domains in secondary/association/non-primary sensory representations?
-Rest of rodent S1 (non-barrel cortex?).
-* Calcium domains of Yuste, Science 1992 paper. [#Yuste:1992]
-* Other slice calcium recordings, patch/gap junctions.
-In vivo physiology?
-(Not too many multisite electrode recordings in cortex, spatial resolution issue).
-* Calcium imaging-- Konnerth 'waves' in Ent cortex [#Adelsberger:2005].
-For visual cortex, domains activity in extrastriate cortex (Ackman Nature 2012).
-But S1-- [#Golshani:2009] work in later postnatal-- but activity not obeying domains in barrel cortex-- problem with spatial sampling in the xy and the z for this study?

 ![ **Figure 1.** Calcium domains throughout neonatal mouse isocortex. **a** Experimental schematic. **b** Single image frame showing calcium domains in both hemispheres at P3 and automatically detected domain masks. **c** Domain centroid positions for 10 min recording.
 Points are overlaid on a normalized pixel activation frequency map and primary sensory areas determined by thalamocortical inputs at P7 are outlined in red.
 Notice rows of whisker barrels are evident in the structure of domain centroid positions. **d** Functional activity map at P3.
 Based on pixel activation frequency from detected domains in a single 10 min recording.
 Map is overlaid on cortical areal parcellations.
 Notice localized maxima and minima of functional activity between areas that approximate known anatomical cortical area boundaries and the mirroring of map structure bilaterally. **e** Histograms showing the distribution of spatial diameters and durations for calcium domains. **f** Domain duration map.](figure1.png)